polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 If an account balance drops below this amount, the Balances pallet uses [a FRAME System API](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.dec_ref){target=\_blank} to drop its references to that account.

 If the Balances pallet reference to an account is dropped, the account can be [reaped](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.allow_death){target=\_blank}.

+## Extrinsic

+A general term for data that originates outside the runtime, is included in a block, and leads to some action.
+This includes user-initiated transactions and inherent transactions placed into the block by the block builder.

+It is a SCALE-encoded array typically consisting of a version number, signature, and varying data types indicating the resulting runtime function to be called.
+Extrinsics can take two forms: [inherents](#inherent-transactions) and [transactions](#transaction).

+For more technical details, see the [Polkadot spec](https://spec.polkadot.network/#id-extrinsics){target=\_blank}.

 ## Fork Choice Rule/Strategy